Driving the Darling River

 With a few relaxing days in a cabin at Kidman’s Camp, it was time to venture downstream to Louth and then a few days camping at Trilby Station.

 From Bourke, there are two options for the journey; the eastern or western side of the river.
-We opt for the latter as the western route is by far the more beautiful with its beautiful red soils synonymous with the region as well as the small range of hills for a great vantage of the surround country; not to mention the prospect of a photo opportunity at the iconic Toorale Station.
+We opt for the latter as the western route is by far the more beautiful with its beautiful red soils synonymous with the region as well as the small range of hills for a great vantage of the surrounding country; not to mention the prospect of a photo opportunity at the iconic Toorale Station.

 Set on the eastern side of the Darling, the tiny hamlet of Louth is a quiet service town with a wonderful history.
 Although it is quiet and sleepy for most of the year, there is one weekend a year when the town's population swells to over 4,000 as the annual Louth Races takes place.